fliphess/miicam/README.md

 ## Need help?
 Want to help?
 Ideas? suggestions?

-I've spend many hours documenting everything I ran into in the documentation.
+I've spend many hours documenting anything I ran into.
 Please read the [troubleshooting guide](https://miicam.github.io/Troubleshooting) for solving the most common issues.
 If something is not documented, please let me know so I can extend the documentation.

 Feel welcome to bring pull requests and feature requests on the table.